 The fishing activity map is available for anyone to use it, and people are putting it to good use.
-Already, the group “No Blue, No Green” has used the map to persuade the government of Argentina to create two new marine protected areas (MPAs), and a recreational fisherman in Tasmania is using the map to monitor for illegal activity in local MPAs.
 Global Fishing Watch continues to update the map with new data sources and new layers that enhance what users are able to do with it.
-If you or someone you know has used the map for a particular purpose, please share that story with us.